-Extract from Jessica Coblentz, “The First Ten Years: Becoming a Woman Theologian” in Shared Visions:
+Extract from Jessica Coblentz, “The First Ten Years: Becoming a Woman Theologian” in Visions and Vocations:

 I treasure those spring afternoons I spent lying in the grass of my parents’ front yard.
 When the sun had finally broken through the stubborn clouds of the Seattle sky, I postponed my math homework to lounge with a book.
 I was a peculiar sixteen-year-old: I read Saint Augustine, whose Confessions I had happened upon while browsing the local bookstore.
 I had thought I recognized the author, which in retrospect is quite unlikely.
 My inexplicable impression of familiarity was fortuitous, however, because I recognized myself in the story of the North African bishop as I began to read.
 The young man’s singular drive toward a higher purpose—a Higher Being—captivated me.
 I shared his insatiable desire for something more in my life, and his testimony prompted me to wonder whether I, too, could make my life about God.
 I had no idea this would lead me into professional ministry and Catholic theology, but, like Augustine, it did.
 This is a glimpse of some defining scenes from the first ten years of this vocation.